-With its underground cave cities that date back before Christ, and ruins of the world’s northernmost Zoroastrian fire temple, and thermal baths, and delicious food and wine, and deep green white capped grey rock mountains with bright blue skies as backdrop, and yellow azalea clad fields and forests, and rickety rusty cable cars that date back to the Soviet era in cozy red-roof towns, and pristine white virgin backcountry-dream powder snow; the gorgeous Republic of Georgia is definitely, hands down, the belle of the ball, and one you will definitely, hands down, want to get acquainted with personally.
-Specially, if you’re one to love adventure.
+With its underground cave cities that date back before Christ, and ruins of the world’s northernmost Zoroastrian fire temple, and thermal baths, and delicious food and wine, and deep green white-capped grey rock mountains with bright blue skies as backdrop, and yellow azalea clad fields and forests, and rickety rusty cable cars that date back to the Soviet era in cozy red-roof towns, and pristine white virgin backcountry-dream powder snow; the gorgeous Republic of Georgia is definitely, hands down, the belle of the ball, and one you will definitely, hands down, want to get acquainted with personally.
+Especially, if you’re one to love adventure.

 1. Climbing Mount Kazbek